 Dental cost estimator

 People worry about the cost of dental procedures, and rightly so.
 Most have limited savings to cover unexpected expenses.
 But for Ameritas dental plan members, they can estimate dental costs before seeing the dentist.
-Learn more about this online estimator tool.
+Check out our out-of-network Dental Cost Estimator tool today.

 So for dental care, how much does it cost?
 Dental procedures generally are grouped as either Type 1, 2 or 3.
 Here’s an example of estimated costs for dental procedure services with and without insurance.
 The figures below are based on a traditional 100/80/50 dental network plan in Phoenix, Arizona.